Meet the Kids

 On July 18, 2010 Emily turned 15 years old.
 She continues to have a passion for dance winning many regional and national titles over the last several years with her dance team.
 She also continues with her daily battle with CF. Emily will be performing at the dinner on November 1.

 To learn more about Emily’s battle with CF as well as her accomplishments, please visit www.emilysarmy.com.
 Remember, none of what she is able to do would be possible without your support.
-Please join us at the event to see Emily dance and raise funds towards research for a cure.
+Please join us at the event to see Emily dance and raise funds to support the mission of the CF Foundation.